What is Web Scraping and How to Use It?

 2. Market Research

 Web scraping can be used for market research by companies.
-High-quality web scraped data obtained in large volumes can be very helpful for companies in analyzing consumer trends and understand which direction the company should move in the future.
+High-quality web scraped data obtained in large volumes can be very helpful for companies in analyzing consumer trends and understanding which direction the company should move in the future.

 3. News Monitoring